WithPrecedent/simplify/README.md

 ![](visuals/shap_summary.png.png?raw=true)
 ![](visuals/shap_interactions.png.png?raw=true)

-Documentation and the Almanac class, which aids with data munging, wrangling, and parsing, are forthcoming.
+Documentation and the Harvest class, which aids with data munging, wrangling, and parsing, are forthcoming.